 The perfect heart is a gift to be obtained in prayer.
-David asked the Lord to give it to his son Solomon, even as he had prayed for himself long before, 'Let my heart be perfect in Thy testimonies.'
-Let all of us who long for this blessing follow his example: let us make it a matter of definite, earnest prayer.
-Let each son and daughter of God say to the Father: Give Thy child a perfect heart.
-Let us in the course of our meditations in this little book turn each word of command, or teaching, or promise into prayer, pointed, personal prayer that asks and claims, that accepts and proves the gift of a perfect heart.
-And when the seed begins to strike root, and the spirit gives the consciousness that the first beginnings of the perfect heart have been bestowed in the whole-hearted purpose to live for God alone, let us hold on in prayer for the perfect heart in all its completeness.
-A heart perfect in its purpose towards God-this is only the initial stage.
-Then there comes the putting on of one grace after another-the going, from strength to strength, on to perfection-the putting on, in ever-growing distinctness of likeness, the Lord Jesus, with every trait of His holy image.
+David asked the Lord to give it to his son Solomon, even as he had prayed for himself long before, "Let my heart be perfect in Your testimonies."
+Let all of us who desire for this blessing follow his example: let us make it a matter of definite, earnest prayer.
+Let each son and daughter of God say to the Father: "Give Your child a perfect heart."
+Let us in the course of our meditations in this little book turn each word of command, or teaching, or promise into prayer -- pointed, personal prayer that asks and claims, that accepts and proves the gift of a perfect heart.
+And when the seed begins to strike root, and the spirit gives the consciousness that the first beginnings of the perfect heart have been bestowed in the wholehearted purpose to live for God alone, let us hold on in prayer for the perfect heart in all its completeness.
+A heart perfect in its purpose towards God -- this is only the initial stage.
+Then there comes the putting on of one grace after another -- the going, from strength to strength, on to perfection -- the putting on, in ever-growing distinctness of likeness, the Lord Jesus, with every trait of His holy image.
 All this is to be sought and found in prayer too.
 It is just he who knows most of what it is to be perfect in purpose who will pray most to be perfect in practice too.

 In the words of Hezekiah, we see that there are two elements in the perfect heart: the relation to God, and to His commandments.
-'I have walked before Thee with a perfect heart, and have done that which is good in Thy sight.'
-David speaks of the second of these in his prayer, 'a perfect heart to keep Thy commandments.'
-The two always go together: walking before God will ensure walking in His commandments.
+"I have walked before You with a perfect heart, and have done that which is good in Your sight."
+David speaks of the second of these in his prayer, "a perfect heart to keep Your commandments."
+The two always go together: walking before God, in the awareness of His presence, will ensure walking in His commandments.

-'Every good gift and every perfect gift is from above, and cometh from the Father of lights,' the gift of a perfect heart too.
-'But let us ask in faith, nothing wavering.'
+"Every good gift and every perfect gift is from above, and comes from the Father of lights," the gift of a perfect heart too.
+"But let us ask in faith, nothing wavering."
 Let us be sure that in the believing, adoring worship of God there will be given to the soul that is set upon having it, nothing less than what God Himself means with a perfect heart.
-Let us pray the prayer boldly, 'Lord, give Thy child a perfect heart.
-Let my heart be perfect in Thy testimonies.'
+Let us pray the prayer boldly, "Lord, give Your child a perfect heart.
+Let my heart be perfect in Your testimonies."